mad1982max/aws_back/README.md

 **DONE**

+- **Main** ALL

   - Task 4.1 :

     - created a database instance in _RDS_
     - created 2 tables (_products_, _stocks_) with _DBeaver_
     - added _SQL script_: **helpers/db/sql_fillByData.js** and fill tables with data

   - Task 4.2:

     - Extended serverless.yml file with credentials to database instance and passed it to lambda’s environment
     - Integrated _GET/products_ lambda to return a list of products from the database (joined stocks and products tables).
 Product instance on FE side is joined model of product and stock by productId.
     - environment variables stored to _.gitignore_
     - Integrated _GET/products/{productId}_ lambda to return a product from the database

   - Task 4.3:

-  - Implemented POST/products lambda and implemented its logic
+    - Implemented POST/products lambda and implemented its logic (created a new item in a products table)

   - Task 4.4:

     - Committed all work to separate branches (e.g. task-4 from master) in BE (backend) and if in FE (frontend) repositories.
     - Created a pull request to the master branch.

+- **Additional** 2 from 4

+  - All lambdas return error 500 status code on any error (DB connection, any unhandled error in code)
+  - All lambdas do console.log for each incoming requests and their arguments

 ## Task 3-----------------------------------